drteeth/elixir-es-cqrs/slides.md

 # Audit Trail / Logging
 * How did my model get into this state?
 * Guaranteed to be correct & complete
+* Breadcrumbs
+* Bug in the process manager?
+Fix + replay

 ```elixir
 # How did we get here??